Concourse Dental Group

 Not only is it the number one reason for tooth loss, research suggests a link between periodontal disease and other diseases such as stroke, diabetes, cardiovascular disease, and increased risks during pregnancy.
 Smoking also increases the risk of periodontal disease.

-WHAT ARE THE SIGNS AND SYMPTOMS OF PERIODONTAL DISEASE
+WHAT ARE THE SIGNS AND SYMPTOMS OF PERIODONTAL DISEASE?

-- bleeding gums – Gums should never bleed, even when you brush vigorously or use dental floss
+- Bleeding gums – Gums should never bleed, even when you brush vigorously or use dental floss

-- new spacing between teeth – Caused by bone loss
+- New spacing between teeth – Caused by bone loss

-- persistent bad breath – Caused by bacteria in the mouth
+- Persistent bad breath – Caused by bacteria in the mouth

-- pus around the teeth and gums – A sign that an infection is present
+- Pus around the teeth and gums – A sign that an infection is present

-- receding gums – Loss of gum around a tooth
+- Receding gums – Loss of gum around a tooth

-- red and puffy gums – Gums should never be red or swollen
+- Red and puffy gums – Gums should never be red or swollen

-- tenderness or discomfort – Plaque, calculus, and bacteria irritate the gums and teeth
+- Tenderness or discomfort – Plaque, calculus, and bacteria irritate the gums and teeth

-how is periodontal disease diagnosed
+how is periodontal disease diagnosed?

-Periodontal disease is diagnosed by your dentist or dental hygienist during a periodontal examination.
-This type of exam should always be part of your regular dental check-up.
 A periodontal probe (a small dental instrument) is gently used to measure the sulcus or space between the tooth and the gums.
-A healthy sulcus is three millimetres or less deep and does not bleed.
+A healthy sulcus is no more than three millimetres deep and does not bleed.
 The pockets usually deepen as periodontal disease progresses.

-Your dentist or hygienist will use pocket depths, amount of bleeding, inflammation, tooth mobility, etc., to make a diagnosis that will fall into a category below:
+Your dentist or hygienist will use pocket depths, amount of bleeding, inflammation, tooth mobility, etc. to make a diagnosis that will fall into a category below:

-Your dentist or hygienist will use pocket depths, amount of bleeding, inflammation, tooth mobility, etc., to make a diagnosis that will fall into a category below:
+Your dentist or hygienist will use pocket depths, amount of bleeding, inflammation, tooth mobility, etc. to make a diagnosis that will fall into a category below:

 - Gingivitis: gingivitis is the first stage of periodontal disease.
 Plaque and its toxic by-products irritate the gums, making them tender, inflamed, and likely to bleed.